NaturalInflux/arc-raiders-countdown-bot/README.md

 ## Monitoring

-The bot includes an integrated monitoring system that automatically starts when the bot starts.
+The bot includes an integrated monitoring system that automatically starts when the bot starts:

 - Tracks baseline server count and calculates net changes
 - Logs all guild join/leave events persistently